deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/event-driven-architecture.md

 Not withstanding their differences, we can observe that there is a close relationship between a stream and a table.
 We call this the [stream-table duality](https://www.confluent.io/blog/streams-tables-two-sides-same-coin/).
 What this means is:

-- We can turn a stream into a tableby aggregating the stream with operations such asCOUNT()orSUM(), for example.
+- We can turn a stream into a table by aggregating the stream with operations such asCOUNT()orSUM(), for example.
 In our chess analogy, we could reconstruct the board's latest state (table) by replaying all recorded moves (stream).
-- We can turn a table into a streamby capturing the changes made to the table - inserts, updates, and deletes - into a "change stream."
+- We can turn a table into a stream by capturing the changes made to the table - inserts, updates, and deletes - into a "change stream."
 This process is often called [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) or CDC for short.
 In the chess analogy, we could achieve this by observing the last played move and recording it (into the stream) or, alternatively, by comparing the board's state (table) before and after the last move and then recording the difference of what changed (into the stream), though this is likely slower than the first option.

 In fact, a table is fully defined by its underlying change stream.
 If you have ever worked with a relational database such as Oracle or MySQL, these change streams exist there, too!
 Here, however, they are a hidden implementation detail - albeit an absolutely critical one - and have names like [redo log](https://docs.oracle.com/cd/B28359_01/server.111/b28310/onlineredo001.htm#ADMIN11302) or [binary log](https://dev.mysql.com/doc/internals/en/binary-log-overview.html).
 In event streaming, the redo log is much more than an implementation detail.
 It's a first-class entity: a stream.
 We can turn streams into tables and tables into streams, which is one reason why we say that event streaming and Kafka are [turning the database inside out](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/).